 The season does not override any local ordinances restricting shooting of firearms and bows.

 Deer Reduction Zones may be altered annually at the DNR director’s discretion based on deer population management needs.
-Please visit wildlife.IN.gov/8534.htm to see a current map and zone descriptions.
+Please visit wildlife.IN.gov to see a current map and zone descriptions.

 Immediately upon killing a deer, the hunter must complete a temporary tag on paper that states the hunter’s name, address, sex of the deer, license number (if applicable) of the individual who took the deer, and the day and month of the kill.
 A hunter is not required to place the tag on the deer while dragging it out of the field as long as the hunter has filled out and is carrying the required information.
 A hunter must maintain immediate custody of and visual contact with the deer carcass unless the completed temporary transportation tag is attached.
-The tag must be attached to the deer before the hunter leaves the deer or loads the deer in a vehicle.
+The tag must be attached to the deer before the hunter leaves the deer.

 Hunters are required to register their harvested deer within 48 hours of the kill.
 This can be done one of three ways: